 One major concern of the project is to provide modularity at the system level.
-The main advantage is the possibility of reusing specific modules, in Development of a Low-Cost Humanoid Robot: Components and Technological Solutions 3 terms of both hardware and software, with no major efforts.
+The main advantage is the possibility of reusing specific modules, in terms of both hardware and software, with no major efforts.
 A key concept for the control architecture is the distributed approach, in which independent and self-contained tasks may allow a standalone operation.
 At the same time, the increase of computational power may allow the development of more sophisticated sensor fusion schemes.